Why Predict When You Can Prevent?

 Fourth, alerts in the form of warnings (e.g., the latency mean is above 3s, the error count is averaging 20 per minute, disk is 90% full) are so often ignored, because they are too often not actionable nor really indicative of an impending disaster (i.e., false positives).
 This is called alert fatigue.
 In short, because of the enormous size of the monitoring space, there are too many low-quality alerts and not enough good quality alerts .

-In monitoring, becoming predictive is often incorrectly posed as a solution to these problems.
+Predictive monitoring is often incorrectly posed as a solution to these problems

 When you don't have good monitoring coverage to begin with, what are you going to predict?
 If you are already experiencing alert fatigue, why do you think informative alerts, based on predictions, are going to improve the mean-time-to-resolution (MTTR)?